Benjamin Moore Arctic Shadows 1559: Is it Green or Gray?

 How to Make a Dark Room Look Brighter – and it ain’t with paint!

-Arctic Shadows’ main HUE or main COLOUR is green, but it has a warm gray backdrop calming it down.
-This gray DEFINITELY calms Arctic Shadows down compared to some of the other popular green paint colours while still leaving a lovely green hue on your walls.
+Arctic Shadows’ main hue is green, but its warm gray backdrop calms it down.
+This gray definitely takes the colorful edge off Arctic Shadows compared to some of the other popular green paint colors, while still leaving a lovely green hue on your walls.

 - Benjamin Moore Cloud White